zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 **Operational implication for the living:**

 Understanding death as temporal completion changes how we hold life.
 Each moment is not a step toward death but a contribution to the structure that death will complete.
-The goal is not to avoid death but to create a structure worth completing—a life that, when its time ends, has said what it came to say.
+The goal is not to avoid death but to create a structure worth completing, a life that, when its time ends, has said what it came to say.

 This is the ultimate temporal architecture: a life designed as a complete composition, with beginning, middle, and end.